Biography & meditation on ‘the elephant man’

 Northwestern, USA

-Brockport (Visual Studies Workshop), USA
+Brockport (Visual Studies Workshop residency), USA

 Kings College, UK